 From early in the twentieth century the Invalid Ministers' Rest Fund, supported by benefactions and legacies, provided properties, with funds for their maintenance, to be used by sick ministers for recuperation.
 In the 1980s the properties were sold and the proceeds added to invested capital, so that enhanced grants could be paid to sick ministers.
 The Contingency Fund was started after Divisional restructuring in 1973 to make grants to Circuits when a minister was sick for more than six months and when other difficult ministerial situations arose.
 Such grants are now made direct from the Methodist Church Fund.

 Provision for Supernumeraries was, for many years, on an ad hoc basis, often relying on local generosity.
 Ministers were often obliged to continue in the active work well into their 70s.
 A Preachers' Fund was established in 1763, but without John Wesley's initial approval, as such funding for old age seemed at odds with an entire reliance on God and was considered too worldly.
 Two years later somewhat reluctant provision was made, with benefits quoted at £10 p.a.
 In 1805 it was renamed the Preachers' Merciful Fund and later became the Worn Out Ministers' Fund.
 Each of the uniting Churches in 1932 had its own Annuitant Society, but the provision made by these bodies was comparatively small.
 The 1946 Conference set up the Ministers' Retirement Fund to provide a more reasonable, but still small, pension for all retired and active ministers.
 Circuits bore contribution rates much greater than normal liabilities to ensure that the Fund eventually reached an actuarially sound position.
 Pensions are still based on cash stipends and do not include the value of the manse provided, although this is offset by the properties available through the Housing Society.
-An Auxiliary Fund, successor to the Preachers' Fund and at one time an adjunct to the Ministers' Retirement Fund, qas set up to make grants to impecunious Supernumeraries, their spouses, widows or widowers to supplement pensions.
+An Auxiliary Fund, successor to the Preachers' Fund and at one time an adjunct to the Ministers' Retirement Fund, was set up to make grants to impecunious Supernumeraries, their spouses, widows or widowers to supplement pensions.
+This is now known as the Fund for the Support of Presbyters and Deacons.

 The Methodist Ministers' Housing Association (now Society) was formed in 1948.